nkrishang/gnark-mimc-solidity/README.md

 > ⚠️ **Warning:** The Solidity implementation has NOT been audited.

-The purpose of building this Solidity implementation is to verify proofs for ZK-SNARK circuits built using gnark, which use gnark's `mimc`.
+The purpose of building this Solidity implementation is to verify proofs for ZK-SNARK circuits which use gnark's `mimc`.

 ## Usage